syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfMaps/ShapeType.md

 ### Map point size

-The size of the map points can be customized with the [`MapPointIconSize`] property of  ShapeFileLayer
+The size of the map points can be customized using the [`MapPointIconSize`] property of  ShapeFileLayer.

 {% tabs %}